Aciclovir Tablets (Genital Herpes Treatment)

 What is Aciclovir?

 Aciclovir is an antiviral medication, that works by killing or stopping the growth of viruses.
-Aciclovir is used to treat genital herpes.
+Aciclovir is commonly and effectively used to treat genital herpes.
 Aciclovir can also be effective for chickenpox, shingles, cold sores and any other viral infections.
+You can buy Aciclovir tablets online from e-Surgery.

 What is the Herpes virus?